lohitpt252003/backend-for-annaforces/api/README.md

 **Method:** `POST`

 **Description:** Submits a solution for a specific problem.
 Requires a valid JWT in the Authorization header.
+Only `c`, `c++`, and `python` languages are supported.
 When a solution is submitted, the `number_of_submissions` is automatically incremented for both the user and the problem.
 All related file changes in the `DATA` repository are committed with a message prefixed with `[AUTO]`.

 **Authorization Header:**